Optare Solo: Solo+

 In November 2008 the 'new' Optare unveiled the Solo+ – a completely restyled variant to celebrate ten years of the Solo as a new low-entry bus and was launched at the Euro Bus Expo 2008.
 It shared the same styling with the Rapta, which was launched at the same show.
 It sees the return of the flat side windows and roof as well as a steeper front end with an integral destination box.
 Proposed options include a full electric drive.

 However, the plan of producing the Solo+ was dropped afterwards.
 The new product met with a poor market response and never made it beyond the prototype stage.
-The further development required to make the product an improvement on previous models was possibly deemed to be too great (and costly), the plans being shelved.

 Solo SR

-In October 2007 Optare unveiled the Solo SR at the Coach & Bus Show.
+In October 2007, Optare unveiled the Solo SR at the Coach & Bus Show.
 It is a completely-restyled version of the Solo drawing styling features from the Versa, such as the curved side windows and sweeping roof (with the destination screen and air conditioning unit underneath).
 Some features of the Solo such as the curved front windscreen and the unusual chassis layout, with the front wheels ahead of the doorway, were retained.
 Another new unusual feature to the Solo SR is the lack of a destination box on the standard model.
 However, Optare offers this as an option to individual customer specification.

-In January 2012, Optare announced that the facelifted Solo SR would replace the standard Solo for both UK and export markets, with the standard design being withdrawn from sale.
+In January 2012, Optare announced that the facelifted Solo SR would replace the standard Solo for both UK and export markets, with the original Solo design being withdrawn from sale.

-It was then available in 7.1 m, 7.8 m, 8.9 m and 9.6 m variants, all available in the Slimline (2.35 m wide) version.
+The Solo SR was then available in 7.2 m, 7.9 m, 8.9 m and 9.6 m variants, all available in the Slimline (2.35 m wide) version.
 8.9 m and 9.6 m models are available in the wider 2.5 m body width.
 All 2012 Solo SRs feature curved side glazing and high specification interiors allowing up to 37 seats in the longest derivative.

-Some of the bodywork components had been redesigned to take advantage of the benefits achieved on the recently released Tempo SR design which reduced both weight and cost and further improve fuel economy.
+Some of the bodywork components had been redesigned to take advantage of the benefits achieved on the Tempo SR design, which reduced both weight and cost and further improved fuel economy.

+After having been stopped following Switch Mobility's repositioning towards manufacturing zero-emissions vehicles, production of conventional diesel Solo SRs was restarted in October 2023 when the Stagecoach Group announced the purchase of 70 buses, 60 of them being Euro VI diesel Solo SRs, to replace its older buses within the fleet.
+The first of these were delivered in mid-2024, with the order being increased to 118 SRs in July 2024; Solo SRs from this order were delivered to Stagecoach Cumbria & North Lancashire, Stagecoach Manchester for Bee Network franchised bus services, Stagecoach South for services in Andover, Stagecoach South Wales and Stagecoach West Scotland.
+Centrebus Group operator High Peak Buses additionally took delivery of two new SRs during August 2024.